adanmaftei/LiveEventService/docs/DOMAIN_EVENTS_AND_GRAPHQL.md

 - The API project implements `IEventRegistrationNotifier` (`EventRegistrationNotifier`) to publish notifications to the appropriate HotChocolate topic (e.g., `eventRegistration_{eventId}`).
 - The notification includes the event ID, user info, action, and timestamp.

+## Transactional Outbox (Implemented)

+- The DbContext writes a lean outbox entry for each raised domain event into the `OutboxMessages` table in the same transaction as the state change.
+- A background outbox processor service scans pending messages and processes them.
+Currently, entries are recorded primarily for operational traceability and future external integrations.
+- In the Testing environment, the outbox processor is disabled to avoid cross-test interference; in Development/Production, it runs as a hosted service.

 ## GraphQL Subscriptions

 - Clients can subscribe to `eventRegistration_{eventId}` topics to receive real-time updates about registrations for a specific event.